hnewbold/custom_knowledge_base_chatbot/README.md

 embeddings = OpenAIEmbeddings()
 db = FAISS.from_documents(chunks, embeddings)
 ```
-Purpose: The text chunks are transformed into vector embeddings using OpenAI embeddings.
+- The text chunks are transformed into vector embeddings using OpenAI embeddings.
+Vector embeddings are numerical representations of text that capture the semantic meaning and context of the content.
+These embeddings allow similar pieces of text to be located near each other in a high-dimensional space.
 These embeddings are then indexed using FAISS, which allows for efficient similarity search and is crucial for retrieving relevant documents when answering user queries.

 ### 5. Query Handling
 ```python